hamchapman/rewinder/README.md

 **Rewinder**

-Rewinder lets you rewind time and create a video of what your site's homepage looked like throughout its entire history.
+Rewinder goes back through the git history of your site and creates a timelapse video showing how it's changed visually.

 Pretty neat.

 **Known Bugs**

-- If you have the hookup gem installed it will stop rewinder from working
+- If you have the hookup gem installed rewinder will not work